What is a Price Quote?

 1. Send the Quote at the Earliest

 Responding promptly to quote requests demonstrates your business's efficiency and commitment.
 By delivering a price quote rapidly, you communicate to potential clients that their business is valued and a priority for you.
-This responsiveness can be a crucial differentiator in a competitive market.
+This responsiveness can be a significant differentiator in a competitive market.

 2. Get Clarity on the Requirements and Deliverables